 This means that a guarantee inside is a bit pointless because you can’t get a lower cabin type than that, but it is likely to be the cheapest cruise fare for that sailing, so well worth a try.
 The really important thing to remember about the guarantee cabin, is that you are agreeing to accept any cabin the cruise line gives you within that category or above.
 Expect it to be right at the back or right at the front of the ship because it probably will be.
 Booking a guarantee cabin means you have agreed to accept whatever the cruise line offers you.
 Bear in mind that it might be noisy, it might be obstructed or have an overhang.

 What If I Really Don’t Like The Cabin I’ve Been Given?

-If you really don’t like the cabin you are in then I would suggest you check the prices of other cabins around 50 days prior to sailing.
-This is when the cruise lines generally reduce the prices and you may be able to upgrade to another cabin for a little bit extra.
+If you really don’t like the cabin, check the prices of other cabins around 50 days prior to sailing.
+Cruise may reduce prices of remaining inventory and you might get an upgrade for a little bit extra.

 I’ve Been Told I Might Get A Free Upgrade

 Yes, that is true.
 There are cases where people have booked a guarantee inside and ended up in a balcony cabin.
 It does happen.
 But don’t take it personally if it doesn’t happen to you and don’t expect it.
 In most if not all cases the selection is purely at random.